luiscarlosgph/docker-templates/README.md

     $ ./build.sh <your_favourite_image_name>
     ```

-    For example, for the `pycharm` image:
+    For example, for the `luiscarlosgph/pycharm:latest` image:
     ```
     $ cd pycharm
     $ chmod +x build.sh